How To Block Glutamine Naturally | Smart Strategies Revealed

 • Nuts and seeds

-• Beans and legumes
+• Beans, lentils, peas, and other legumes

-• Certain vegetables like spinach and cabbage
+• Some higher-protein vegetables, including spinach and cabbage

 Low-Glutamine Food Choices

-• Fruits such as apples, berries, oranges
+• Fruits such as apples, berries, oranges, pears, peaches, and melon

 The Power of Supplements in Blocking Glutamine Naturally